kyleneideck/BackgroundMusic/README.md

     - Set your volume to its maximum level and lower the volumes of other applications.

-- **VLC pauses iTunes or Spotify when playing, and stops Background Music from unpausing your music afterwards.**
+- **VLC pauses iTunes or Spotify when playing, and stops Background Music from unpausing your music afterward.**

     - Under VLC's preferences, select **Show All**.
 Navigate to **Interface > Main interfaces > macosx** and change *Control external music players* to either *Do nothing* or *Pause and resume iTunes/Spotify*.